xsscx/srd/code/registers/misc/Readme.md

 ```
 2010000030300000 2010000030100000
 ```
-Summary as of 6 June 2021
+iPhone 11 Register Summary as of 6 June 2021
 ------
 ```
 s3_5_c15_c10_1      : 0x0000000000000000